Bradley McDougald

-Bradley McDougald (born November 15, 1990) is an American football safety who is a free agent.
-He played college football at Kansas and was signed by the Kansas City Chiefs as undrafted free agent in 2013.
-He has also played for the Tampa Bay Buccaneers, Seattle Seahawks, New York Jets, and Tennessee Titans.
+Bradley McDougald (born November 15, 1990) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Kansas Jayhawks and was signed by the Kansas City Chiefs as undrafted free agent in 2013.
+He has also played for the Tampa Bay Buccaneers, Seattle Seahawks, New York Jets, Tennessee Titans and Jacksonville Jaguars.

 College career

 McDougald originally committed to Ohio State University out of Dublin Scioto High School as a wide receiver, but changed his commitment to the University of Kansas.
 Following his sophomore year, McDougald switched permanently to safety.

 Professional career

 McDougald attended the NFL Scouting Combine and completed all of the combine and positional drills.
 His overall combine performance was underwhelming and described as rough.
 On March 15, 2013, McDougald participated at Illinois' pro day and attempted to improve his 40-yard dash (4.51s), 20-yard dash (2.62s), 10-yard dash (1.63s), vertical jump (33"), and short shuttle (4.33s).
 At the conclusion of the pre-draft process, McDougald was projected to be a seventh round pick or priority undrafted free agent.
 He was ranked as the 12th best free safety in the draft by DraftScout.com.